© Wiley Periodicals, Inc.

 Wylie, C. C., Scott, D. & Donnovan, P. J. 1986.
 Primordial germ cell migration.
 In Developmental Biology, Vol. 2 (Ed.
 L. W. Browder), pp. 433–448.
 Plenum Press, New York.

 Figures, Legends and Tables.
-Figures must be submitted as individual .tif or .eps files.
-Do not submit PDFs, jpegs or PowerPoint files.
-Please select LWZ Compression (an option in the 'save' process of programs such as Photoshop).
-Figures should be submitted as electronic images to fit either one (55mm, 2-3/4”), two (115mm, 4-1/2”), or three (185mm, 6-7/8”) columns.
-The height of a figure cannot exceed 227 mm (9”).
+Unless submission is a single .pdf file, figures must be submitted as individual .tif or .eps files.
+Do not submit jpgs, Powerpoint files, or pdf image files.
+Please select LZW Compression (an option in the 'save' process of programs such as Photoshop.)
+Figures should be submitted as electronic images to fit either one-column, (85mm or 3-5/16 inches) or two-column (175mm or 6-7/8 inches) width.
+The height of a figure cannot exceed 227mm, or 9 inches.
 Journal quality reproduction requires grey scale and color files at resolutions of 300 dpi or greater.
 Bitmapped line art requires resolutions of 600–1200 dpi.
 All resolutions refer to the output size of the file; if you anticipate that your images will be enlarged, resolutions should be increased accordingly.

 Helvetica typeface is preferred for lettering of figures.
 All letters, numbers, and symbols must be at least 2 mm high.
 Courier typeface should be used for sequence figures.
 Number the figures in one consecutive series with Arabic numerals, and key them into the text.
 Submit a brief descriptive legend with each figure; do not repeat results in figure legends.
 Legends for each figure should not exceed 200 words.
 Abbreviations used in figures and legends must match exactly those used in the text.

-Submission of potential cover photos is encouraged; upon submission, these should be uploaded as a supplemental figure entitled,"cover photo".
+Submission of potential cover figures is highly encouraged.
+Upon submission, these can be uploaded as "Cover Figure" in the File Designation menu.
 A minimum resolution of 300 dpi and size of 8.5 x 11 inches is required for consideration.

 Color figures are published free of charge.
 Authors are encouraged to group color figures onto a single page without sacrificing the clarity of the manuscript.
 The publisher reserves the right to regroup figures and change their size and position to use color pages efficiently.